VinhDatHa/SelfConfig-Chatbot/README.md

 - [Coil](https://coil-kt.github.io/coil/compose): Multiplatform to load and display iamge.
 - [Calf](https://github.com/MohamedRejeb/Calf): Kotlin multiplatform library to pick image from gallery.
 - [Jetbrains Markdown](https://www.jetbrains.com/help/idea/markdown.html): to parse and convert markdown to displayable text

+# How to use:
+**Prerequisite:** The API key of pre-define providers include: TogetherAI, Open Router, OpenAI.
+**Open settings:** Select the `provider section`, enter your API key into field.
+Pick the a specific model from `Provider` and now, you start using app.